NextronSystems/thor-manual/core/flags.rst

            Alias:
              --include-info-in-html

---audit-trail <file>[=<hostname>_audit_<time>.json.gz]
+--audit-trail <file>[=<hostname>_audit_<time>.jsonl.gz]

            Specify a file to save the scan results in an audit trail log file.

-           The audit trail log contains not only all findings, but also data about undetected files and objects
+           The audit trail log contains all assessments that THOR made, including

-           that were analyzed during the scan, and the relationships between them.
+           those of undetected files and objects, and the relationships between them.

            Example:
-             --audit-trail myhost_audittrail.json.gz
+             --audit-trail myhost_audittrail.jsonl.gz

 --console-background <schema>